rdevries-thoughtworks/leap_se/pages/docs/platform/guide/keys-and-certificates.md

     $ leap inspect files/ca/ca.crt

-Let's encrypt certificate
+Let's Encrypt certificate
 =========================

-LEAP plans to integrate [Let's encrypt](https://letsencrypt.org/) support to it will be even easier to recieve SSL certificates that are accepted by all browsers.
+LEAP plans to integrate [Let's Encrypt](https://letsencrypt.org/) support, so it will be even easier to receive X.509 certificates that are accepted by all browsers.
-Until we achieved this, here's a guide how to do this manually.
+Until we achieve this, here's a guide how to do this manually.

 Install the official acme client
 --------------------------------